UPDATE on COVID travel restrictions: July 2021.

 - BONUS 2: Iceland Car Rental During the Winter Time

-- FAQs about Iceland
+- FAQs about car rental in Iceland

 By the way, if you have decided to rent a car in Iceland for an epic vacation, I also have some pretty detailed posts that will help you plan your Icelandic vacation day by day with distances prices, accommodation suggestions and more so if you need help with that, start here!